ManoilovaKaterina/Certificates/README.md

 ## Coursera
-This is a storage for my Coursera certificates.
+This is a storage for my certificates.